oracle-livelabs/converged/obaas/build-account-microservice/build-account-microservice.md

 * Plan your accounts database and create Liquibase files to automate creation of the database objects
 * Use Spring Data JPA to allow your microservice to use the data in the Orace database
 * Create REST services to allow clients to perform create, read, update, and delete operations on accounts
-* Learn how to externalize configuration for your microservice
 * Deploy your microservice into the backend
-* TODO ??
-Learn how to use service discovery

 ### Prerequisites (Optional)